 Human food you shouldn’t feed your betta:

 - Citrus fruits – these food items will lower the pH level in your fish tank, making the tank water more acidic.
+The oils found in citrus fruit are also highly irritating to fish gills and the mucus membrane.

 - Plants – since bettas are carnivorous, feeding them with plants won’t let them thrive.
 They’ll most likely die out from lack of protein and starvation.
 It’s a misconception that bettas can live off of roots and plants.